 Editor, note location at P3211L52

 After the PHY-CCA.indication(BUSY, channel-list) primitive is issued, the PHY entity shall begin receiving the training symbols and searching for L-SIG in order to set the maximum duration of the data stream.
-If the check of the L-SIG parity bit is not valid, a PHY-RXSTART.indication primitive is not issued, and instead the PHY shall issue the error condition PHY-RXEND.indication(FormatViolation) primitive.
+If the check of the L-SIG parity bit is not valid or the Validate check fails, a PHY-RXSTART.indication primitive is not issued, and instead the PHY shall issue the error condition PHY-RXEND.indication(FormatViolation) primitive.

 Editor, at P3214L1, in Figure 19-27 (copied below for reference):